 Costs/incentives: None.

 Confidentiality: Thomas Anderson will be the pseudonym for the participant.
 The campus will be the pseudonym of the school.
 There will be no identifying information in the study.
 All data will be kept on a personal laptop and in a Kaspersky vault with a strong password.
 There will be two layers of security.
 The systems CMOS password, the windows login password, and the vault password.
 All the passwords are different.
 All backups will be kept on the laptop's secondary hard drive.
-The computer will be held in the researcher's home where there are no other persons or visitors, and the house is kept locked.
 After the end of the DJC-720 class, all collected data will be destroyed.

 Use of information: The information will be used only for the DCJ 720 class assignment.